 May: Queen's gift to Lady Bridget Manners: 'A jewel of gold made compass garnished with sparks of diamonds, rubies and 4 small opals in the midst'.
 [BL Add MS 5751A, f.234v].
-This gold jewel was a New Year gift to the Queen by Lady Scrope in 1594.
-This gold jewel was a New Year gift to the Queen by Lady Scrope in 1594.
-Lady Bridget, a young Lady of the Privy Chamber, had left court before her sudden marriage to Robert Tyrwhit in 1594.
+This gold jewel was a New Year gift to the Queen by Lady Scrope in 1594.^{NYG} Lady Bridget, a young Lady of the Privy Chamber, had left court before her sudden marriage to Robert Tyrwhit in 1594.
 John Manners to the Earl of Rutland, 3 April 1596: 'Lady Bridget is great with child.
-He is a good husband, and she a passing good wife'.
-The She died in 1604, Sir Robert Tyrwhit in 1617; in Bigby Church, Lincs, is their monument which he erected in her memory.
+He is a good husband, and she a passing good wife'.^{RT} She died in 1604, Sir Robert Tyrwhit in 1617; in Bigby Church, Lincs, is their monument which he erected in her memory.

 May: The Queen learnt of the Earl of Essex's child by Elizabeth Southwell, a former Maid of Honour.
 The child, Walter Devereux, was born late in 1591, when his supposed father Thomas Vavasour was briefly imprisoned for his alleged misconduct.
 The Queen was incensed with Essex; in July 1595 he made financial provision for Walter.
 [Hammer, 96,320].

 June 1595-March 1596: proposed visit to Somerset House, Strand.
-'Works and reparations done at Somerset House against her Majesty's coming thither'. $^{\mathbb{N}}$ Crown property.
+'Works and reparations done at Somerset House against her Majesty's coming thither'.^W Crown property.

 June 3, Tues, Star Chamber: Lord Keeper's oration on behalf of the Queen.
 Sir John Puckering delivered an oration devised by the Queen.

 Lord Treasurer Burghley, other Councillors, and judges, were present, and Justices of the Peace living in and near London were ordered to appear.